avaneev/prvhash/README.md

 each other.
 This also means that any smaller part of the resulting hash can be used as a complete hash.
-Since the hash length affects the PRNG period (and thus the combinatorial capacity) of the system, the same logic applies to hashes of any length, while meeting collision and preimage resistance specifications for all lengths.
+Since the hash length affects the PRNG period (and thus the combinatorial capacity) of the system, the same logic applies to hashes of any length, while meeting collision resistance specifications for all lengths.

 Alternatively, the method can be viewed from the standpoint of classic bit mixers/shufflers: the hash array can be seen as a "working buffer" whose